-In Vitro Fertilization (IVF) is one of the most effective methods used today in order to assist pregnancy.
-It is a series of procedures in which the egg is brought together with the sperm outside the woman's body.
-In order to achieve this, the egg is retrieved from the woman's body and fertilized by the sperm in a laboratory under controlled circumstances.
-The fertilized egg is then transferred back to the uterus to allow it to attach to the woman's body.
+In vitro fertilization (IVF) is one of the most effective methods used today to assist pregnancy.
+It is a series of procedures in which the egg is brought together with the sperm outside the woman’s body.
+In order to achieve this, the egg is retrieved from the woman’s body and fertilized by the sperm in a laboratory under controlled circumstances.
+The fertilized egg is then transferred back to the uterus to allow it to attach to the woman’s body.
 The entire procedure takes around three weeks.

 IVF is currently the most effective form of assisted reproductive technology.
 Due to its invasive nature, it is seen as the final option in case other methods prove ineffective in achieving pregnancy.
 The success rate of In Vitro Fertilization depends on many factors such as the patient’s age, medical condition, stress level and lifestyle conditions.

 It is important to keep in mind that just like natural pregnancies, IVF pregnancies also carry noteworthy risks that should be considered.
 In addition to the stress that can be caused by the invasive and costly nature of the procedure, miscarriage, premature or underweight delivery and multiple births due to the insertion of multiple embryos are among the complications that may occur.